Error-331/code_tests/docs/bible/links.md

 Created with Purpose - September 1 (Romans 12:8 NCV; You were created with a purpose.
 Your creativity reflects a creative God; What has God given you?
 Consider the ways you can use your gifts to build others up today);

+Joyous Mercies - September 2 (Every act of mercy extended to you is a pool of God's pleasure you can freely drink from; Meditate on the Lord's practical goodness in your life);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;